The Science Behind Muscle Growth: How Strength Training Builds Muscle

 2. Choose Compound Movements

 Include complex exercises that work several different muscle groups.
-In comparison to isolation workouts, activities like squats, deadlifts, bench presses, and pull-ups activate more muscle fibers and provide more mechanical tension.
+In comparison to isolation workouts, activities like squats, deadlifts, bench presses, and pull-ups activate more muscle fibers and provide more mechanical tension, science behind gym workout.

 3. Vary Repetition Ranges